Atoka County Profile

 Pittsburg County Profile

-The 2025 Pittsburg County population is 43,702, and the labor force is 17,883.
-The average earnings per job are $62,642, and the cost-of-living index is 91.0%.
-The 2024 Gross Regional Product for the county was $2.0B, with NAICS 22 (Utilities) and 44 (Retail) being the two largest non-government sectors.
-The 2024 annual retail sales were $722M, which is an 18% increase since 2021.
-The county seat, McAlester, is located 80 miles south of Tulsa.
-Within a 45-mile radius, the population is 132,000, and the labor pool is 38,000.
-US-69 Highway and the Indian Nation Turnpike intersect in McAlester, with US-69 carrying 26,000 vehicles per day through the community.
-The Union Pacific Railroad interchanges with the Arkansas-Oklahoma Railroad in McAlester.
+US-69 and the Indian Nation Turnpike intersect in McAlester, with US-69 carrying 30,000 vehicles per day through the community.
+The Union Pacific Railroad interchanges with the Arkansas-Oklahoma (AOK) Railroad in McAlester.
+The AOK also interchanges with the Canadian Pacific Kansas City Railroad in Howe, Oklahoma.
 Pittsburg County has two general aviation airports.
 McAlester operates a regional business airport with a 5,602-foot x 100-foot runway.
 The State Tourism Commission operates a 3,500-foot x 50-foot runway near Carlton Landing at Lake Eufaula.

 2018 Economic Development Strategy